jacob-thompson/teal8/README.md

-# CHIP-8
+# chip-8

-CHIP-8 Emulator (work-in-progress)
+chip-8 emulator (work-in-progress)

 https://tobiasvl.github.io/blog/write-a-chip-8-emulator/

-## Pre-requisites
+## prerequisites

 ### SDL2

-[SDL2](https://www.libsdl.org/) is a library used for rendering the graphics and handling input.
+[SDL2](https://www.libsdl.org/) is used to render the graphics and handle the input.
 This library can be installed by:
 - using a package manager (e.g. `brew`, `vcpkg`, `apt`, `pacman`, `dnf`)
 - downloading one of the [precompiled binaries](https://github.com/libsdl-org/SDL/releases/latest)
 - downloading the [source code](https://github.com/libsdl-org/SDL) and [compiling it](https://wiki.libsdl.org/Installation)

-## Install
+## install

 ```bash
 git clone https://github.com/jacob-thompson/chip-8.git